blazespirit/sofax-assignment/README.md

 # Firestore

 This project use Google Firestore to persist the date.
-If you like to run this on your own Firestore instance, just follow this instruction (https://firebase.google.com/docs/firestore/quickstart) to create a new Firestore and update the config in `firestore.ts` to point it into your instance.
+If you like to run this on your own Firestore instance, just follow this instruction (https://firebase.google.com/docs/firestore/quickstart) to create a new Firestore and update the config in `firestore/index.ts` to point it into your instance.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).